readytensor/rt-agentic-ai-certification/program_docs/program-overview/program-overview.md

 # What You’ll Earn

-Participants who successfully complete the program will receive:
+Complete the program and earn credentials that prove your hands-on expertise:

 ## 🏆 Certificates of Completion